d48/scrabble-with-friends-python/README.md

 # Optimizations

+The default game given in the class did not have any optimizations for computer choosing the best scoring word.
+There was an optional exercise to make that algorithm faster.
+This repo covers explorations into those algorithm optimizations.

-This repo consists of optimizations for the algorithms in the `compPlayHand` and `compChooseWord` functions to reduce computer turn in choosing the best word based on remaining letters in it's hand.
+The main functions that were updated are found in `compPlayHand` and `compChooseWord`.
+The functions were updated to reduce the time for the computer turn in choosing the best word score based on remaining letters in it's hand.

 A goal of mine is to get the time it takes for the computer player to choose the best scoring 7 and 8 letter word to be less than one second.